douzixx/CWDset_Model/README.md

-# CWDset: CWDset: A Remote Sensing Dataset for Semantic Segmentation of Small-Scale Coal Waste Dumps
+#  CWDset: A Remote Sensing Dataset for Semantic Segmentation of Small-Scale Coal Waste Dumps

 This is the official code repository for the *Scientific Data* paper: **[A dataset of small-scale coal waste dumps in Shanxi Province, China from high-resolution satellite images]**.